hashicorp/consul/website/source/docs/connect/platform/nomad.html.md

 since the port is dynamic.

 -> **Both -listen and -upstream can be specified** for services that both accept Connect connections as well as have upstream dependencies.
+Additionally, multiple `-upstream` flags can be specified for multiple upstream dependencies.
 This can be done on a single proxy instance rather than having multiple.